berehovskyi/apex-stream/docs/Functional-Built-In-Classes/TypePredicates.md

 ##### `static isInstanceOfDate()`

-Returns a `Predicate` that tests the input object if it is of Date} type.
+Returns a `Predicate` that tests the input object if it is of Date type.

 ###### Return